bcgov/MOH-PPPP-Enrolment/doc/SetupTestEnvironment.md

 4. go to github, then actions, then try it.

-## For the AOP application
+## For the PPPP application

-1. go to the aop directory
+1. go to the pppp directory

 2. go to openshift/templates